Grownups may find it easy to blame others, but what about Children? What happens when a Child gets hurt by a parent? And what about sexual abuse?

 - Forgiveness is the healing

 Pulling the pin on the self-blame may require addressing multiple events.
-And there can be complexity.
-But resolving those events will allow the client to heal.
+Because abuse often occurs in the family resulting inn multiple events, there can be complexity to deal with.
+Resolving the impact of those experiences will allow the client to heal.
 And it can transform their life in unexpected ways.